Louisiana State University: Campus

-Architecture and landscape

-Although the Olmsted firm had originally envisioned a Spanish or Mexican style design for the university, Link designed the campus with tan stucco walls, red-tiled rooftops, and extensive porticoes in an attempt to emulate the architecture of Italian Renaissance architect Andrea Palladio.
-The design of Hill Memorial Library was loosely based on the Boston Public Library, which was the first public library in the U.S. The flanking academic buildings that formed the rest of the Quad represented the major disciplines at the university, and their placement was modeled after buildings on the University of Virginia's campus, which was designed by Thomas Jefferson.

 Nine LSU buildings, including the library and the academic buildings for dairying and physics, were constructed by George A. Caldwell, a native of Abbeville.
 Caldwell designed twenty-six public buildings in Louisiana.

 The campus is known for the 1,200 live oak trees that shade the ground of the university.
-During the 1930s, landscape artist Steele Burden planted many live oaks and magnolia trees, which are now valued at over $50 million.
-Many of the azaleas, crepe myrtles, ligustrum, and camellias planted in the quadrangle were added to the campus in the 1970s.
-Through the LSU Foundation's "Endow an Oak" program, individuals and groups can endow live oaks across the university's campus.

-Historic District
+Historic district

 Fifty-seven resources on the LSU campus were listed in the 95 acre Louisiana State University Historic District on the National Register of Historic Places on September 15, 1988.
 Forty-six of the enlisted resources were considered contributing buildings and structures.
 The campus is protected by the State Capital Historic District Legislation.

 The LSU Campus Mounds, which are part of a larger mound group spread throughout the state, are near the northwestern corner of the campus and were built an estimated 5,000 years ago.
 They were individually enlisted in the National Register of Historic Places on March 1, 1999.

-Contributing Properties

-The 46 contributing properties of the historic district are:

 Campus housing

-On-campus housing options include on-campus apartments (East Campus Apartments, West Campus Apartments, Edward Gay and Nicholson Gateway Apartments), Annie Boyd Hall, Evangeline Hall, the Agricultural Residence College, the Engineering Residential College, the Business Residential College, Broussard, Acadian, Beauregard, Blake, Cypress, Herget, Highland, Jackson, LeJeune, McVoy, Miller, Taylor, East Laville, and West Laville.
+On-campus housing options include on-campus apartments (East Campus Apartments, West Campus Apartments, and Nicholson Gateway Apartments), Annie Boyd Hall, Evangeline Hall, the Agricultural Residence College, the Engineering Residential College, the Business Residential College, Broussard, Acadian, Beauregard, Blake, Cypress, Herget, Highland, Jackson, LeJeune, McVoy, Miller, Taylor, East Laville, and West Laville.